Injustice: Gods Among Us: Plot

+As the Insurgency's and Regime's forces clash, Prime Superman arrives to turn the tide of the battle in the Insurgency's favor.
+He subdues Black Adam and Sinestro, persuades Yellow Lantern to surrender, and battles Doomsday, who was unleashed by the alternate Superman as a last resort.
+After sending Doomsday to the Phantom Zone, Superman confronts his Regime counterpart in the Fortress of Solitude, where he is appalled by the latter's plans to conquer the Prime Universe and bring its Lois to his own reality.
+Claiming that Lois would be horrified by the tyrant he became, Prime Superman defeats his counterpart, who is taken into custody by Batman.

-Following Regime Superman's defeat, the Regime is dissolved, and its members imprisoned; Regime Flash is paroled, while Yellow Lantern is taken to Oa to be rehabilitated.
-The prime heroes and Joker return to their universe but not before Insurgency Batman and prime Superman oversee the imprisonment of the latter's counterpart within a cell emitting red sun radiation that renders him powerless.
-When Superman admits that he could also go down a dark path if a similar tragedy happened to him, Insurgency Batman assures that he will stand up to him if so.
-Superman merely chuckles and tells him to get in line.
-As they walk away, Regime Superman's eyes glow red, indicating he still has some degree of his powers left.
+In the aftermath, the Regime is disbanded and its members are arrested; the Flash willingly turns himself in, while Hal Jordan and Sinestro are taken to Oa to stand trial.
+Before the Prime Universe heroes and Joker return home, Prime Superman and the alternate Batman oversee the imprisonment of the former's counterpart within a cell emitting red sun radiation that renders him powerless.
+As Superman laments that he could fall down a similar path if he were to suffer a personal tragedy, Batman assures him that, if it happens, he will be there to stop him.
+After the two leave, the imprisoned Superman's eyes glow red.

 Characters

 The roster was selected internally by NetherRealm Studios with input from DC Comics.
 The main goal during the selection process, which took around three to four months, was to create a cast featuring a wide variety of characters.
 Characters were chosen based on criteria such as size, ability, gender, popularity, and how well they fit within the Injustice storyline.
 The addition of each playable hero and villain required about six weeks of development.
 The characters were designed with the intent to make each fighter unique, and fighting styles and movesets were tailored to the lore and personality of each character.
 Ed Boon stated that DC Comics had given NetherRealm a large amount of freedom with their properties, allowing them to put their own spin on characters.
 Several other characters from the DC Universe, such as Darkseid, Scarecrow, Metallo and Gorilla Grodd, also appear as non-player characters, making cameo appearances in story cutscenes, stages and other game modes.
-Outside of the DC universe, Scorpion from NetherRealm's Mortal Kombat series appears as a downloadable guest character.
+Outside of the DC Universe, Scorpion from NetherRealm's Mortal Kombat series appears as a downloadable guest character.